 What is Lipedema?

-An irregularity that affects the healthy function of the vascular system, lipedema, which literally means “fluid in the fat,” is a debilitating dysfunction of fat deposition.
-Lipedema generally affects the lower body, specifically the buttocks and legs, oddly sparing the feet.
 Only in the last few years has the perplexing disorder garnered attention, bringing hope, help, and health to those disproportionately affected by its life-altering effects.
-Believed to be genetic and triggered by hormonal fluctuations and milestones of a woman’s life, such as puberty, pregnancy, and menopause, lipedema progresses in stages that result in acute, painful, lumpy fat, limited mobility, and weakened the quality of life.
-Unfortunately, even to this day, many women are still being misdiagnosed and maligned as being obese and excessive exercising, and extreme dieting doesn’t move the needle to reverse/improve their condition.
-Though there is still no definitive cure, the only viable, long-term treatment option is surgical intervention, specifically the signature MLE (Manual Lipedema Extraction) technique developed by Dr. Jamie Schwartz of Total Lipedema Care.
+Lipedema is believed to be genetic and triggered by hormonal fluctuations and milestones of a woman’s life, such as puberty, pregnancy, and menopause.
+It progresses in stages that result in painful and lumpy fat, limited mobility, and weakened the quality of life.

 Standing Up for Those Living with Lipedema